Our recent 2018 An Evening Under the Harvest Moon was magical and an amazing success because of YOU.

 In 2008 Irmelin produced “The 11th Hour”.
 A documentary interviewing concerned environmentalist, including Andy Lipkis.
 From the beginning of her son’s career, Irmelin has maintained and managed her son’s enormous archives.

-In the last 8 years, in the spirit of TreePeople, Irmelin with the help of friends has changed a barren 4 1/2 acre hillside with drought resistant plants and trees.
+In the last 8 years, in the spirit and guidance of TreePeople, Irmelin with the help of friends has changed a barren 4 1/2 acre hillside with drought resistant plants and trees.
 The area has morphed into a sanctuary for indigenous wildlife, right in the middle of West Hollywood.

 Dr. Jonathan Fielding & Karin Fielding are passionate about philanthropy, particularly in the areas of public health, underserved children, addictions issues and art.
 Dr. Fielding has had a long, distinguished career serving the public health.
 With Karin, they made a major donation to the UCLA School of Public Health, which has been renamed the Jonathan and Karin Fielding UCLA School of Public Health, where Dr. Fielding is a Distinguished Professor of Health Policy and Management.
 He chairs the U.S. Task Force on Community Preventive Services and co-chairs the Healthy People 2030 objectives.